2026

 Brighton Pride would like to be a safe and happy place for all to enjoy, however, the large crowds mixed with different sounds and lights can be overwhelming especially for customers with mental health, sensory and emotional issues.

-Pride Village Party (PVP)
+Pride Street Party

 Pride Campsite